BeingTomGreen/ansible-role-plex-docker/README.md

 ### Networking

-LinuxServer.io reccomends running their Plex image in a container with `network_mode: host`, so that's the default.
+LinuxServer.io recommends running their Plex image in a container with `network_mode: host`, so that's the default.
 But hey, who wants to be a sheep, you do you.

 ```yaml
 ---